bbenchoff/bbenchoff.github.io/pages/MacSSL.md

 # MacSSL
 ## A port of Mbed-TLS for the Classic Macintosh OS 7/8/9

+_Note: this repository will never change.
+It's a proof of concept and template._

 This is a C89/C90 port of MbedTLS for Mac System 7/8/9.
 It works, and compiles under Metrowerks Codewarrior Pro 4.
 Here's the proof:

 ![Proof of pulling an API request down](https://bbenchoff.github.io/images/640by480Client.png)